yarinvasket/Programming/README.md

 # Programming
-Just a presonal repo for college and school project.
+Just a presonal repo for college and school projects and homework.
 Nothing to see here 👀